Enduring Promise: JTF-Bravo hosts Global Health Engagement in Honduras

-U.S. Army Lt.
-Col. Juana Luster, the dental officer in charge with the Medical Element, Joint Task Force-Bravo, Soto Cano Air Base, Honduras, treats a patient before a tooth extraction during a Global Health Engagement in department of Colón, June 30, 2021.
-During the engagement, U.S. military and Honduran medical teams performed primary care, preventive medicine, dental, pharmacy and general surgery services to Hondurans living throughout Trujillo, La Boveda, Cooperativa, and Kilometra 35, Honduras.
-(U.S. Air Force photo by Capt.
-Annabel Monroe)
+Members of Joint Task Force-Bravo (JTF-B), Soto Cano Air Base, Honduras, visited the department of Colón for a Global Health Engagement June 28-July 2.

+During the engagement, U.S. military and Honduran medical teams performed primary care, preventive medicine, dental, pharmacy and general surgery services to Hondurans living throughout Trujillo, La Boveda, Cooperativa, and Kilometro 35.

+In total 682 patients were seen, 12 surgeries were performed, and 499 cattle were treated with vaccines.

+Additionally, Civil Affairs Team 4745 from Detachment 478, Delta Company, completed several key leader engagements and saw the progress of a local humanitarian aid program project.

 |Date Taken: